 Hon.
 Korere is saying she will tell us.
 If she wants to join another coalition nobody is holding her back.
 She can go tomorrow morning.
 If you are in our coalition, you must adhere to our rules and regulations.
 The way I am seeing, this Parliament will generate into chaos.
 We will not allow...

 The Temporary Speaker (Hon.
 (Dr) Racheal Nyamai): Hon.
-Junet you have made your point because Hon.
-Kiarie has been mentioned and Sarah Korere.
-I feel it is fair...
+Junet, you have made your point and because Hon.
+Kiarie and Hon.
+Sarah Korere have been mentioned, I feel it is fair...